metabase/metabase/docs/developers-guide/driver-changelog.md

   a table), and `metabase.driver/insert-into!` (inserts values into a table).

 - The multimethod `metabase.driver/syncable-schemas` has been added.
-This method is used to list schemas to upload CSVs to, and it should include all schemas that are able to be synced to.
+This method is used to list schemas to upload CSVs to, and it should include all schemas that can be synced.
 Currently it only needs to be implemented if the database has schema, and the database supports the `uploads` feature.

 - The multimethod `metabase.driver/supports?` has been deprecated in favor of `metabase.driver/database-supports?`.
 The